St Mary's Hare Park

 Science curriculum overview

 At St. Mary’s Hare Park School, we recognise the importance of science and embedding STEAM learning across our curriculum.
 We are passionate about increasing our pupils’ knowledge and understanding of the world alongside developing skills associated with science as a process of enquiry.
 Science at St. Mary’s Hare Park develops the natural curiosity of the child and allows them to ask and answer challenging questions and carry out a range of investigations.
 We believe it is important to teach children about our local environment and how we can create a sustainable future.
-In 2025 we are working towards gaining our ‘Green School’ flag accreditation; working alongside our newly formed Eco- School council and our weekly environmental studies sessions which all children in Year 1-6 get to participate in.

 Science Policy